alcogy/TinyPMS/README.md

-# Whistler
+# TinyPMS
-Whistler is a project management system build by Spring/Java
+TinyPMS is a simple project management system.
+This system is build by Spring/Java.

 ## Specific